 In general, people with disabilities are less likely to socialize, eat out, or attend religious services than their non-disabled counterparts.
-Thirty-five percent of people with disabilities are completely uninvolved in their communities, compared to 21 percent of those without disabilities (source: National Organization on Disabilities, 2004).
+35-percent of people with disabilities are completely uninvolved in their communities, compared to 21-percent of those without disabilities (source: National Organization on Disabilities, 2004).

 Today, Easterseals offers the nation's largest network of recreation and camping programs for children and adults with disabilities.
 Accessible grounds and facilities, adapted equipment and trained staff allow participants to accomplish what they may never have thought was possible - like swimming, traversing a river or playing wheelchair tennis.
 Other programs provide less ambitious - but no less significant - activities that teach everyday living skills, such as planning an outing to a movie or museum.

 Easterseals frequently partners with other agencies to provide inclusive activities.
 Recent collaborations have resulted in a summer picnic, holiday parties, a fitness class, and a fishing expedition.
 In partnership with the Boy Scouts kids of all abilities are able to earn merit badges along side each other at Easterseals Camp Sunnyside in Iowa.
 This provides the typically developing boys opportunity to develop leadership skills and learn to get along with people who are different than themselves; skills they will rely on at work and play later in life.
 At the same time the boys with special needs have the chance to participate in a scouting program and experience character building outdoor activities along with their peers.